 If you’re managing your business in the health care sector, you’ve no doubt noticed that these are exciting times.
 The industry has become dynamic, with numerous changes being ushered in by the growth of modern technology.
-Today’s innovators are working to make tomorrow’s health solutions faster, more responsive and ultimately more convenient for patients and medical professionals alike.
+Today’s innovators are working to make tomorrow’s healthcare IT solutions faster, more responsive and ultimately more convenient for patients and medical professionals alike.

 There’s never been a more exciting time to work in health care.
 The rapid growth of new mobile, social and data-driven tools has turned the sector into an epicenter of creativity and forward progress.